Tour de France

 Hospitality at the Tour de France 2015

 As always, our packages of Official Hospitality and Grandstand seats for the finish of the Tour de France in Paris are very popular with many of the grandstand and hospitality options selling out.
 We do not want to disappoint you, so if you really want to go, please book early!
-We will have our hospitality packages available to book shortly.
 You can find out more details at the Tour de France Hospitality and Grandstand website page.

 Ride a stage of the Tour de France